 To serve, family style presents nicely, however, only about half of the ground beef “fits” over the napa.
-Layer the napa cabbage on a serving platter first, then spoon on the ground beef.
+Layer the napa cabbage on a serving platter first, then spoon on the ground beef stir fry.
 Top with additional teaspoon of sesame seeds and the half cup of sliced scallions.
 As for the remaining beef, we just added extra onto our plates.
-Also, if you eat white rice or would like to make a cauliflower rice, this would be excellent with some of that on the side as well.
+Also, if you eat white rice or would like to make a cauliflower rice, this stir fry would be excellent with some of that on the side as well.

 * * * * *

 We sometimes use unfamiliar ingredients in the Paleo world to spare us from gluten, soy, refined sugars and gnarly preservatives.
 This recipe calls for coconut aminos in place of traditional soy sauce, which does not contain soy, sugar or gluten.